nyscapes/nywalker-client/README.md

 # nywalker-client

+An ember front end for the NYWalker Server

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.